ChurchSuite/churchsuite-api/modules/smallgroups.md

 * `201` members added/replaced
 * `400` some of the data passed through was not valid
+* `409` one of the members you tried to add to the group is already a group member

 You can also give the action `replace_all` to overwrite the group's member lists.